KevinBatdorf/code-block-pro/readme.txt

 = 1.24.1 - 2023-10-11 =
 - Tweak: Line numbers width is now calculated based on the longest line number * font width
-- Compatibility: Checks whether the user has permission via the browser instead of passing it in from the server (other plugins were intecepting this check)
+- Compatibility: Checks whether the user has permission via the browser instead of passing it in from the server (other plugins were intercepting this check)

 = 1.24.0 - 2023-09-02 =
 - Feature: Added Zig, mdc, Mojo, shellsession (console output), and splunk grammars